Scaling & Root Planing in Redmond

 gum disease treatment for a healthier smile

 Scaling and Root planing are also referred to as a deep cleaning.
 It is one of the most effective ways to treat periodontitis and gingivitis before is becomes severe.
 Scaling is the process of removing calculus and plaque from the root and tooth surface, while root planing is the process of smoothing out any irregularities of the root surface, making it harder for bacteria to attach to its surface.
-Because it is a deep cleaning, we may need to use local anesthetic to numb the area for comfort.
+Because it is a deep cleaning, Dr. Bickel may need to use local anesthetic to numb the area for comfort.
 Instruments we commonly use for scaling and root planing include hand instruments to scrape away the calculus and the use of the ultrasonic.
-What we hope to accomplish after scaling and root planing is a pocket reduction, healthier gums and periodontium, and the complete removal of irritating factors (plaque and calculus).
+What our Redmond team hopes to accomplish after scaling and root planing is a pocket reduction, healthier gums and periodontium, and the complete removal of irritating factors (plaque and calculus).

 Common Signs Of Periodontal Disease